leegee/webapp-midi-feathered/README.md

 To help with loopback, input and output channels can be different.

+Settings can be saved and restored through the Load and Save buttons.

 ## NB

 This project does not use MIDI USB, but the [Web MIDI API](https://caniuse.com/midi).